 We have been playing around with QR Codes in our classroom quite a bit recently.
 Check out this post here where we used QR Codes to create an audio playback #supercool hallway display.

 I developed the Counting Coins Task Cards to be self-checking using QR codes.
 We use the Counting Coins QR Code Task Cards in many different ways, small groups, independent practice or during math centers.
 There are answer sheets, student recording sheets and because the task cards are self-checking, they are great for independent work.
 The colors and sizes are lifelike to provide helpful visuals.

 Included in the resource are 24 full-color task cards on a bright background.
 The coins are depicted in both heads and tails images which I print on white cardstock, and laminate.
-We use task cards often in the classroom for practice and math games.
-I store all my task cards in Iris photo boxes that you can find at Michaels.
-Make sure to stock up when they have a sale and use coupons because they can be spendy.
+Lamination is not necessary but #dirtyhands 😉 These are great for small groups, math warm-ups, parent helpers, independent seat work, and early finishers.